G 11 Shape Dimensions Of Behavior

 Understanding Self

 By analyzing your own scores across the eleven dimensions, you can gain valuable insights into your strengths, weaknesses, and behavioral tendencies.
 This self-awareness can be instrumental in personal growth and development.
-For example, if you score low on assertiveness, you might focus on developing skills to communicate your needs more effectively.
+Here's one way to look at it: if you score low on assertiveness, you might focus on developing skills to communicate your needs more effectively.
 If you score low on patience, you can explore techniques for managing frustration and remaining calm under pressure.

 Enhancing Team Dynamics